jasperproject/jasper-client/README.md

 $ pocketsphinx_continuous -adcdev plughw:1,0 -lm </path/to/1234.lm> -dic </path/to/1234.dic> -inmic yes
 ```

-Speak into the mic again, but *only those words you have defined*.
+Speak into the mic again, but *only those words you have given*.
 A much better
 accuracy should be achieved.
 Pocketsphinx finally knows what you are talking
 about.